jsscmnhn/shady_amsterdam/docs/api.md

 > - `speed_up` (boolean): If True, checks for a large NoData area and uses linear interpolation if so.
 Default is False.
 >
 > **Output:**
-> - `new_data[0, 1:-1, 1:-1]` (2D numpy array): Filled raster data with first and last rows and columns removed to ensure there are no NoData values from Laplace interpolation.
+> - *2D numpy array*: Filled raster data with first and last rows and columns removed to ensure there are no NoData values from Laplace interpolation.
-> - `new_transform` (rasterio transform): Affine transform matrix reflecting the one-column one-row removal shift.
+> - *rasterio transform*: Affine transform matrix reflecting the one-column one-row removal shift.

 #### <span style="color: red;">`chm_finish`</span><span style="color: gray;">(chm_array, dtm_array, transform, min_height=2, max_height=40)</span> <a name="heading--1-4-5"/>